dKab/blog/posts/exercise.md

 ---
 date: 2021-02-11
-pageTitle: Hey developer, don't forget to move 🏃‍♂️
+pageTitle: Hey Developer, Don't Forget To Move 🏃‍♂️
 syntaxHighlightEnabled: false
 SEO_Description: Why it's important to exercise, and what tools can help you to exercise at home.
 ---